CAPSELOCKE/CAPSELOCKE/README.md

 2. `init.js` - seed the Webtask storage with the first tweet

+Run using:

+  node init.js /path/to/tweet

-The script expects a seed tweet at `./tweets/0.json`.
+The script expects a seed tweet at `./tweets/0.json` or at the path provided by the `/path/to/tweet` argument.

 The script requires some environment variables to be set:

 * `WEBTASK_API_TOKEN` - valid Webtask authentication
 * `WEBTASK_USERNAME` - the slug of your Webtask account e.g. `wt-your-email-0`
 * `WEBTASK_NAME` - the name of the webtask you are setting storage for

-Run using:

-  node init.js

 3. `index.js` - tweet from a queue and line up the next tweet